Propaganda in the Rhodesian Bush War: Media censorship

-As the Rhodesian government prepared for their autonomy from Britain, it began to limit foreign communication.
-It began with a weekly radio broadcast prepared by the Ministry of Information, the content of which was "selective and slanted reporting attempted to build up a black picture of the independent African states to the north, combined with an image of Rhodesia, South Africa and the adjacent Portuguese territories as havens of good government and fair play."
-The Rhodesian Broadcasting Corporation, a statutory body, was subjected to close Government control.
-By the end of 1964 Rhodesia Television, an independent commercial station, was taken over by the Government.
+As the Rhodesian government prepared for autonomy from Britain, it began to limit foreign communication.
+It started a weekly radio broadcast prepared by the Ministry of Information, the content of which was "selective and slanted reporting [that] attempted to build up a black picture of the independent African states to the north, combined with an image of Rhodesia, South Africa and the adjacent Portuguese territories as havens of good government and fair play."
+The Rhodesian Broadcasting Corporation, a statutory body, was subjected to close government control.
+By the end of 1964, Rhodesia Television, an independent commercial station, was taken over by the government.

 British response

 When the British became aware of the propaganda being mailed to their citizens from Rhodesia, they began a counter-campaign.
 The Rhodesia Political Department of the British Commonwealth Relations Office wrote a paper titled "Rhodesia: The Regime's Propaganda Machine and its Operations."
 The paper outlined how in May 1964, even before their official declaration of independence, the Rhodesian Government appointed a South African propaganda specialist named Ivor Benson.
 Benson became a special adviser within the Ministry of Information and it was his task to develop an effective propaganda machine.